Garway Community Centre

-The contractors are William Powell & Sons of Hereford.
+The contractors were William Powell & Sons of Hereford.

-Simmonds.Mills have brought together again their familiar team – Alan Clarke, M & E; Bob
+Simmonds.Mills brought together again their familiar team – Alan Clarke, M & E; Bob

 Johnson Structural Engineer; plus local q.s.
 Adams Fletcher.
 Completion of the build aims

 to be early in the New Year.
-As part of the certification process, the first air test recently
+As part of the certification process, the final air test

 achieved a great result – n50, 0.22 ach.
 The whole team are delighted; in particular, William

 Powell & son, since this is their first PH project.
 To achieve acceptance at tender stage, they